 “Well… duh.” you might say.
 Fair enough.
 But there’s more to staying hydrated than just drinking a river’s worth of water.

 - Oral rehydration salts.
-Also known as ORS, also known as our greatest discovery in our past months of travel.
+Also known as ORS, also known as the greatest discovery in our past months of travel.
 They come in powder form that you mix into water for a dee-licious and oh-so-hydrating bombdiggity beverage.
-Well, actually, it mostly tastes like watered-down sports drink, but it’ll hydrate you like nothing else can.
-We owe the fact that we haven’t yet been hospitalized to ORSs, and we can’t recommend them enough.
-(Fun fact: they also come in pill form.)
+Well, actually, it mostly tastes like a watered-down sports drink, but it’ll hydrate you as nothing else can.
+We owe the fact that we haven’t yet been hospitalized to ORSs, and we can’t recommend them enough – Buy ORS here.

 - Fruit juices and sports drinks.
 Sports drinks are particularly packed with electrolytes/are made for sweaty situations, and fruit juices are a nice cocktail of nutrients for your decaying body.
 If there’s none to be found, clear sodas will work in a pinch.
 Drink away!